amoat7/SOM/README.md

 - Run `make build` to build docker image

-- Run `make run_som` to run local insatnce of built docker image.
-This exposes an andpoint that accepts requests.
+- Run `make run_som` to run local instance of built docker image.
+This exposes an endpoint that accepts requests.

 - Run `make test_som_local` to check the performance of the SOM algorithm.
 Running this trains the network and returns a  `som.png` file as a response which will be stored in `som_plots` folder.
-Input parameters to the kohonen map  such as input data and map size can be changed by changing desired parameters in `test_som_local.py` located in  `som_plots`.
+Input parameters to the kohonen map  such as input data and map size can be set by changing desired parameters in `test_som_local.py` located in  `som_plots`.
 Parameters in `test_som_local.py` are specified as a dictionary as shown below.

 ```
 payload = {
     "input_data":training_data,